skip to Main Content

 What Are Wisdom Teeth?

 The wisdom teeth are the third molars.
 Typically, these molars come in during early adulthood if not extracted prior to this.
 These molars sit all the way in the back of your mouth, both on the upper and lower jaw.
 You don’t need these extra teeth as you can chew and process food properly without them.
 If they do grow in and come in healthy, they can help improve chewing.
-They often show up between the ages of 17 and 21, but for some individuals, it’s best to have them removed prior to that point.
+In our experience as dental surgeons in Quebec, we find that these often show up between the ages of 17 and 21, but for some individuals, it’s best to have them removed prior to that point.

 When Do Wisdom Teeth Need to Be Removed?